Blog art low batteries actual fires angry smoke alarm illustration

-Low Batteries and Actual Fires: The Importance of Knowing When and How to Escalate a Project Issue
+Low Batteries vs Actual Fires: Knowing When, How to Escalate a Project Issue

 It’s Thursday night.
 One more day of work before I’m on vacation for a week.
 I’m awake later than I plan to be, but, that’s how it goes right before vacation, right?
 Swirling thoughts about handing off projects, did I make all the proper plans for the house/kids/pets while I’ll be away, did I pack too many clothes?
 Then, finally, I doze off to sleep.